 At current conversion rates, the amount of money Budget has just stolen from me (for no services rendered) is $230.47.
 I get nothing in return but apologies.

 I simply ask, when a policy your company has means you can steal this much money from people, it’s not working.

 Needless to say, avoid these fuckers.

 Update: Budget did reach out to say their sorries and just about nothing else.
 If anything, be warned that you could lose a lot of money by prepaying.
 This type of trick has been coined as “Gotcha Capitalism“.
 You can see this in airline fees, and even prepaid wireless services.
-In fact, I just canceled my Public Mobile account, and they would not refund me the unused portion.
+In fact, I just cancelled my Public Mobile account, and they would not refund me the unused portion.
 Companies, more and more, are taking advantage of our inability to catch these tricks.